Skip to Main Content

 • Make a list of subject-specific library databases that you will be searching.

 • Be comprehensive in your search.
-Be sure to check dissertations and theses in ProQuest.

 • Carefully review the abstract of each research article you find to ascertain whether it fits within the scope of your literature review.